pps43/tech-crashcourse/notes/Golang-crashcourse.md

   IDataWriter
 }
 ```
-In order not to raise an null reference error, either you pass an real object which implements `IDataWriter` to `AdminUser`, or implement the method iin `AdminUser` itself (to cast default function call).
+In order not to raise an null reference error, either you pass an real object which implements `IDataWriter` to `AdminUser` object, or implement all methods of `IDataWriter` in `AdminUser` itself (to cast default function call).
 ```go
 func (u *AdminUser) WriteData(u *User) {
 }
 ```
+Read more about embedding interface [here](https://eli.thegreenplace.net/2020/embedding-in-go-part-3-interfaces-in-structs/)

 ### channel